Members (Full-time & Part-time greater than or equal to 20 hours/week)

 Short Term Disability

 Short Term Disability is provided at no cost to eligible members.
 Short Term Disability may only be used for the member’s own personal illness or injury.
 Short Term Disability pays 100% of a member’s base pay after an illness or injury exceeds five days (one workweek).
 Medical substantiation is required prior to receiving Short Term Disability.

 Long Term Disability

 Long Term Disability is provided at no cost to eligible members and may be applied for after the initial 60-day elimination period covered by sick leave (if accrued) and Short Term Disability.
 Long Term Disability pays 60% of monthly base pay (up to a maximum of $10,000.00 per month).

-Full-time members are entitled to five paid parental leave days upon the occurrence of the birth or adoption of a child /children.
+Full-time members are entitled to four weeks paid parental leave upon the occurrence of the birth or adoption of a child /children.
 All paid parental leave days must be used in full week increments and must be used within six months of the occurrence.

 Part-time members regularly scheduled to work 20 or more hours per week will receive parental leave benefits on a pro rata basis.